tompassarelli/fennec-ui/README.md

 - 🧘 **Zen-Mode** - Toggle the entire ui by toggling the sidebar (fullscreen mode not required), with notable benefit for tiling the browser next to other applications.

+  - 🔒 **Zen-Mode: Security** Hiding the UI can suppress security signals, care was taken to institute gaurdrails like surfacing some security warnings (ex.
+HTTP site not secure).

 - ✨ **Minimal Chrome** - Remove unnecessary Firefox UI elements that clutter the experience

 - 🎨 **Theme Support** - Use your favorite Firefox themes, with sideberry optimizations done for you

 ![Demo Screenshot](demo-security.png)